 If you are not sure if you have established nexus in Oregon, you can usually get free help by contacting the Oregon State.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Oregon.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in Oregon
+Special rules applying to Oregon sales tax and use taxes?

 - Shipping is not taxable.